Live-AG/myKnowlege/GLSQJ - Pipeline Setup.md

 -   Go to **User Settings** form Settings menu.
 -   Go to **Access Tokens**
 -   Create a personal access token by adding any unique name(**Name**) and token expiry date(**Expires at**).
 Also set the **Scopes** to api- Full access.

+Network setting:
+I looked all over the Admin page for something about **allow fetch local resources**.
+I found **Admin -> Settings -> Network -> Outbound Requests -> Allow requests to the local network from hooks and services**

 ### Step 3.
 Configuration at Jenkins
 Install [[Jenkins setup|Jenkins]]